pben369/Neighbourhood-Map/README.md

 ```
 cd Neighbourhood-Map
 ```
+2. This app uses an .env file to store API credentials.
+Without which app will not work.
+You should edit code with your own Google map api keys and FourSquare API keys before proceeding further.

-2. Start the server
+3. Start the server
 ```
 npm start
 ```
-3. Access [localhost:3000](http://localhost:3000/) to see the output.
+4. Access [localhost:3000](http://localhost:3000/) to see the output.

 ## NOTE :